 Ithaca can be reached from New York City by either the Delaware, Lackawanna & Western or the Lehigh Valley Railroad.
 On both roads there are good trains, with Pullman cars, both night and day.
-Passengers from the West reach Ithaca by way of the Lehigh Valley Railroad from Buffalo.
+Passengers from the west reach Ithaca by way of the Lehigh Valley Railroad from Buffalo.
 From stations on the Boston & Albany Railroad, the shortest route to Ithaca is by way of Syracuse and Auburn.
-The Philadelphia & Reading connects with the Lehigh Valley at Bethlehem, thus accommodating students from Philadelphia, as well as from Baltimore, Washington and the South by way of the Baltimore and Ohio.
-From Stations on the Erie, connections with Ithaca can be made either by the Lackawanna at Owego or by the Lehigh Valley (Elmira and Cortland branch) at Elmira.
+From Philadelphia, and from Baltimore, Washington, and the south by way of the Baltimore & Ohio, the Philadelphia & Reading connects with the Lehigh Valley at Bethlehem.
+From stations on the Erie, connection with Ithaca can be made either by the Lackawanna at Owego or by the Lehigh Valley (Elmira and Cortland branch) at Elmira.
 Ithaca has connections with the New York Central at Geneva, Auburn, and Canastota.